Welcome! Here are Earth’s layers drawn to scale with the convection rolls pattern added:

 The base of the model is added, showing sectors of convection rolls:

-The Earth’s layers have been measured accurately by analysing earthquake waves.
+The Earth’s layers have been measured accurately by analysing seismic waves.
 Entering circles into the layers makes a perfect fit.
 As this can not statistically be a coincidence, the remaining task was to find out the exact shape of the convection rolls.
 The result is comprehensive 3D model of the convection cell system of the whole Earth.

 There are countless interesting examples of how the mantle currents have shaped our world.
 The basics are very simple – convection of mantle material under the tectonic plates: